geotools/geotools/docs/developer/conventions/refactor.rst

        // Do something
    }

-Suppose that Geotools 2.3 is already released and we are working on Geotools 2.4.
+Suppose that GeoTools 2.3 is already released and we are working on GeoTools 2.4.
 Suppose that we want to add a String argument to the above method.
 Do not refactor this method directly like this:

 WRONG::